 Relieved to see a familiar face, I start to calm down when another one of my former co-worker friends is working at the restaurant too!
 I freak out again.
 By now the Bumble BFF crew is sitting down and my friend from high school has gone with them.
 Part of me wanted to stay and chat with my old friends, part of me felt like I needed to get to the Bumble table.

-Everyone started talking and then the last two in our party joined, funnily enough they were the two that had invited everyone.
+Everyone started talking and then the last two in our party joined, funny enough they were the two that had invited everyone.
 Ultimately there were seven of us and we had a great time!
 We were together for about four hours!
-I barely even spoke to my friend I brought along, unless it was in a table discussion.
-I couldn't believe how fast time went and how much fun we had.
+I barely even spoke to the friend I brought along unless it was a table discussion.
+I couldn’t believe how fast time went and how much fun we had.

 All of the girls were smart and pretty accomplished in their careers, and just awesome!
 It was crazy too because each of us was connected to the other by some sort of overlap, whether it was meeting once in the past and forgetting until then or having a mutual friend or two.